-Well-being Good
+Well-being Excellent

-Children are happy and have lots of fun at the setting.
+Children are very happy and have lots of fun at the setting.
 They enjoy being in the company of the child minder and eagerly involve her in their play.
 Children form warm and affectionate relationships with the child minder.
 Children snuggle up with the child minder when they start to feel tired.
 Children know the setting routines well which makes them feel secure, comfortable, and relaxed.
 They use non-verbal gestures to indicate what they want or need because of their age and stage of development.
 For example, pointing at toys or reaching up their arms to be picked up.

-Children form friendships and interact well.
-They smile, babble and wave when we arrive at the setting.
-They play happily, sharing plenty of smiles and laughter.
-They enjoy the social occasion of mealtimes; they sit nicely in the highchairs, and practice drinking from their beakers independently.
-Children feel a sense of belonging at the child minder's home and feel at ease with the child minder and her volunteer assistant.
+Children form friendships and interact very well with one and other.
+Younger children smile, babble when we arrive at the setting.
+All children play happily, sharing plenty of smiles and laughter.
+They enjoy the social occasion of mealtimes; they sit nicely in the highchairs and at the table with younger children practicing drinking from their beakers independently.
+Children feel a sense of belonging at the child minder's home and feel at ease with the child minder.

 Children are developing their independence skills well, enabling them to do things for themselves.
-For instance, reaching for the toys that are placed within easy reach, sitting up independently with support from cushions or attempting to hold their own snacks and drinks.
+For instance, reaching for the toys that are placed within easy reach, feeding themselves independently and holding their own snacks and drinks.
 The children are engaged and interested in their surroundings, often holding eye contact with the child minder, and following the child minder's movements while playing alongside each other.
+Older children chat confidently to the childminder about what they had done that morning, what they would like to do the following day and about their families.

 Children clearly enjoy their play and benefit from a varied selection of play and learning opportunities.
 They are interested and fully involved in their activities.
 Children concentrate for an appropriate length of time in line with their age and stage of development.
-For example, they reach for the resources they would like from the sensory baskets, and they beamed as they heard the banging noise while pretending to stir.
+For example, they chose the resources they would like from the choice of various craft activities available to them, and they beamed with pride, and they completed their fruit baskets, handprint flowers and decorated sustainable bags.
 Children have daily opportunities to enjoy the outdoors and their local environment.
-They play in the large garden, enjoy walks on the child minder's farm to visit the animals, and strolls along the riverbank.
+They play in the large garden, enjoy walks to the local wetlands and beach and visits to the big local soft play centre.